Fryerning: History

 Fryerning and nearby Ingatestone have always been closely entwined.
 The earliest surviving signs of their ancient past can be seen on the Fryerning Lane, which connects with Ingatestone High Street, where two large Sarsen Stones mark either side of the lane.

 Saxon Period

 The name Fryerning derives from the Saxon period.
 The syllable "ing" denoting possession, probably during the sixth century, thus Saxon territories each distinguished by the owners name; these were usually prefixed by "ing" or "ging", a principle shared with neighbouring villages: Margaretting, Mountnessing and Ingrave.
+It is thought that the various "ing" places formed part of a single territory in Saxon times which subsequently fragmented into smaller parishes and manors.

 Norman Period

 After the Norman conquest, the "ings" or "gings" were divided up.
 Fryerning and Ingatestone were collectively known as Ging-at-the Stone and was given to the Norman Baron Robert de Germon.
-Later on, his grandson Gilbert Mountfitchet granted half the manor called Ginges, along with the church St Mary's, to the Knights Hospitallers of Jerusalem and that part was known as Ging Hospital.
+Later on, his grandson Gilbert Mountfitchet granted half the manor called Ginges, along with the church St Mary's, to the Knights Hospitaller and that part was known as Ging Hospital.
+It subsequently became known as the Ing of the friars (fryern), referring to its ownership by the Knights Hospitallers, giving rise to the modern name Fryerning.

 The Knights Hospitallers constructed a barn at North Hall Farm, which survives to this day; the 13th-century barn is comparable to the better-preserved barn of Cressing Temple in Witham.